Riverscapes/RCAT/docs/Documentation/Version_2.0/RCAT/3-RVD.md

 - `COUNT`: Total pixel count of the riparian zone.
 - `calc_count`: Equivalent to `COUNT`, except that `0` values are set to `1` to avoid errors in later calculations.
 - `sum_noch`: Pixel count of conversion type 'no change' within the riparian zone (i.e., historic and existing landcover are both riparian).
+- `sum_decid`: Pixel count of conversion type 'conversion to deciduous/hardwood forest' within the riparian zone (i.e., historic landcover is riparian and existing landcover is deciduous/hardwood forest).
 - `sum_grsh`: Pixel count of conversion type 'conversion to grass/shrubland' within the riparian zone (i.e., historic landcover is riparian and existing landcover is grass/shrub).
 - `sum_deveg`: Pixel count of coversion type 'devegetated' within the riparian zone (i.e., historic landcover is riparian and existing landcover is rock/ice/sand/etc).
 - `sum_con`: Pixel count of conversion type 'conifer encroachment' within the riparian zone (i.e., historic landcover is riparian and existing landcover is conifer/mixed conifer-hardwood).